cbonami/shop/README.md

 ```bash
 kubectl get pods
 ```
-Pick the name of a pod, eg 'ambassador-67cf9d9f6b-2gjgv' On your local machine, use port-forwarding to access Ambassador UI or shopfront.
+Pick the name of an ambassador-pod, eg 'ambassador-67cf9d9f6b-2gjgv' On your local machine, use port-forwarding to access Ambassador UI or shopfront.
 * Ambassador UI
 ```bash